openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 ax\\\\
 ay\\\\
 az
-\end{array}\right)$$ programming languages - working on abastract representations of mathematical objects, also need to have definitions of such an operation built in.
+\end{array}\right)$$ programming languages - working on abstract representations of mathematical objects, also need to have definitions of such an operation built in.
 C++ takes special care of these cases, using a feature called _Operator Overloading_: defining the `*` operation to accept a scalar quantity and a vector as left-had side and right-hand side arguments:

 ```
 ofVec3f operator*( float f, const ofVec3f& vec ) {